 Mass General Brigham pioneered the use of proton radiotherapy in the pediatric population with the first patient treated at the Harvard Cyclotron in 1974.
 Since then, we have grown and expanded our proton program with the opening of the Francis H. Burr Proton Therapy Center in 2001 at Massachusetts General Hospital, and adding a second proton machine, the Gordon-Browne Proton Therapy Center in 2019 at Massachusetts General Hospital.
-Mass General Brigham is one of only two centers in the United States that has two proton machines available for this advanced form of radiation.
+Mass General Brigham is the only center on the East Coast that has two proton machines available for this advanced form of radiation.
 We are also the only proton center in the northeastern United States.
 We have treated well over 1,600 children from around the world with this powerful technology, and have become a trusted international referral center for pediatric radiation oncology.

 Conventional radiation therapy uses photons (X-rays) that enter and exit the body and thus affect the normal (healthy) tissue surrounding the tumor being targeted.
 Proton beam therapy minimizes dose to healthy tissue and allows for complete sparing of most healthy tissues that do not need to receive radiation, reducing the risk of side effects for children and for some patients allowing safe delivery of curative doses of radiation that would not be possible with photon therapy.
 Avoiding healthy tissues is critical for children, where even low doses of radiation can affect long-term growth and development.

 Proton beam therapy is the most common form of radiation used to treat children with cancer at Mass General Brigham.
 Our cancer care team is uniquely qualified to help you determine whether proton beam therapy is appropriate for your child.